New York, October 31, 1998

 He was not alone.
 He had his arm around a woman, and he was kissing her.
 A woman not that young anymore.
 My mother.

-Now your grandmother, my mother, might have been good looking, but surely she was almost forty-two at the time and she had already had four children.
-And it showed.
+Now your grandmother might have been good looking, but surely she was almost forty-two at the time and she had already had four children.
+And it showed, I can safely say I looked better than she did.
 So what was Sean doing with his lips on hers?
 Could it really be he felt something for her?

 Disgusted I turned around to throw up.
 When I looked again, they were still standing close together.
 I heard him laugh.
 She was laughing as well.
 They didn’t see me, as they were so busy.
 I will skip what happened next.
-After all it is about your grandmother I am writing you, Anna Maria Scholtens-De Vries, born in Amsterdam, February second 1898.
-Yes, you were named after her, Anna.
+Afterall it is about your grandmother I am writing you, Anna Maria Scholtens-De Vries, born in Amsterdam, February second 1898.
+Yes, you were named after her.
 Not my idea by the way, but no one ever asked me.
-I am just your aunt.
-Your crazy aunt.

 Okay, darling, it was Sean I picked.
 Well otherwise, you wouldn’t have been born either, right?
 As she was pregnant at that moment, carrying my little sister.
 Anyway, your mother was born almost nine months later.

-I rushed towards him and gave him a very hard push.
+I rushed towards him and gave hin a very hard push.
 Before he knew what hit him, he lost his balance on the edge of the cliff.
+I pushed again.
 He screamed, I do well remember.
 A very horrible scream.
-He faced away from me, I am glad I didn’t see his eyes.
+I am glad I didn’t see his eyes.

 When I came down fifteen minutes later, some crew members were on the quay.
 Extremely happy.
 The First engineer had managed it, the screw was fixed.
 Everyone had to get on board, the ship was to leave the very night.
 Destination New York.
 Well, that was the plan, my father said.
 My mother nodded.
 It would be an adventurous and dangerous trip and so on.
 I took a good look at my mother, but she looked as dull as ever.
 Perhaps a bit more pale.